domib97/revive.nokia.n95/README.md

 **_Steps:_**

 1. BackUp your phone with Nokia_Suite3854_webinstaller_ALL.exe
+2. Flash neweste firmware _v35-0-001_ with: Phoenix_Service_Software _(Passwd is 1234)_ **pause your anti-virus-software for installation**
-2. Hack S60 Symbian singing error with:
+3. Hack S60 Symbian singing error with:
-3. Norton Hack (for example)
+4. Norton Hack (for example)
+    - copy folder "hack" to phone via usb
     - Set Date year to 2009
     - install NortonSymbianHack.sisx
     - Open Norton - options - quarantine - restore all